urbit/docs/docs/nock/implementations.md

 }
 ```

 Building a Nock interpreter in another language is a fun exercise.
-Check out our community Nock implementations [here](../../nock/implementations)!
+Check out our community Nock implementations:

+<list src="../../nock/implementations" className="nock"></list>